UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_08.md

 sets/splits but is having a single train and validation split optimal?

-The problem with having a single train/validation split is that now we are using only a portion of our data for training and onlu a portion for validation.
+The problem with having a single train/validation split is that now we are using only a portion of our data for training and only a portion for validation.

 If our dataset is small we might end up with a tiny training and/or